 You can’t answer the question “Who am I?” without comparing yourself to other people.
 This question makes you better at understanding human nature, which is essential in business.

 In Business Secrets of the Trappist Monks, I argue that the monks’ obsession with “Who am I?” spills over into collectively asking, “Who are we?”
 As Louis Mobley, my mentor and the founder of the IBM Executive School, pointed out, the most important question a leader answers for any organization is, “What is the business of the business?
 What business are we in?
 Who are we?
 What do we stand for?
 What are our principles?
 What differentiates us from other people?”

 I often argue that “psychology determines philosophy.”
 The more you find out who you are, the more aware you become of the biases that color your business decisions.

 My questioning process has become automatic.
 When somebody orders the beef and I order the fish, I wonder: “Why did he do that?
 Why didn’t I order the beef?
 Why didn’t he order the fish?”
-So studying has become something I do constantly.
+So studying has become something I constantly do.

 How does someone in an organization lead employees, stakeholders, or even customers on a change of heart?

 August: This gets back to “Who am I?”
 Because the most important thing is: Are you authentic?
 Are you taking the trip yourself?